 Smith Mountain Lake (SML) is a beautiful lake with over 500 miles of shoreline.
 It is a reservoir with primary inflows from the Roanoke River and Blackwater River.
 The dam was begun in 1960 and finished in 1963, but March of 1966 was the first time the lake was at full pond.
 In 2016, Smith Mountain Lake is celebrating 50 years with many special events along with the many other regular events and festivals.

-The lake has many activities both off and on the water including the Tom Maynard Poker Run, annual SML Fishing Tournament, Antique & Classic Boat Festival and the SML Wine Festival.
+The lake has many activities both off and on the water including the Tom Maynard Poker Run, annual SML Fishing Tournament, Antique & Classic Boat Festival, Pirate Days and the SML Wine Festival.

 SML was featured in the Hallmark movie, “Lake Effects,” and has appeared in other movies including “What About Bob?”